 Culprit #3: Gum Disease

-Your gums have begun to recede with age, which is common, but can also lead to teeth sensitivity.
-If you have not taken care of your teeth as you are suppose to, gum disease and tooth sensitivity will be around the corner for you, waiting to strike.
+Your gums have begun to recede with age, which is common but can also lead to teeth sensitivity.
+If you have not taken care of your teeth as you are supposed to, gum disease and tooth sensitivity will be around the corner for you, waiting to strike.
 You might want to visit Spring Cypress Dental to treat more than just teeth sensitivity, but gum disease as well.

 Culprit #4: Excessive Plague